Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 Nice to have features:
 - Tetris music!!! + settings to turn off music/sfx
+- a score that displays on the screen
 - block falling speeds up as you increase "levels" by clearing some number of lines
 - queue of the 3 tetrominoes that will come next
 - “hold” function — can keep track of one block but can only switch between the falling and “held” block once